infinum/rails-handbook/Databases/SQL/General.md

 ## SQL Playground Database

-We set up a PostgreSQL database instance that you can use to test your queries.
+We have set up a PostgreSQL database instance that you can use to test your queries.
 The credentials are stored in our **1Password**.